wangduanduan/wangduanduan/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on WellJoint
-- 🌱 I’m currently learning Node.js, OpenSIPS, WebRTC and c
+- 🌱 I’m currently learning Node.js, OpenSIPS, WebRTC , Go, c
 - 👯 I’m looking to collaborate on OpenSIPS
 - 💬 Ask me about Node.js SIP OpenSIPS and VoIP
 - 📫 How to reach me (wechatId): suguswang177